-Unemployment rate
+5,7% Unemployment rate

-S/197,002,269,014
+US\$ 55.074 M

 National budget

-Source: World Bank, INEI, BCRP, MEF
+Source: INEI, World Bank, BCRP, MEF, Cepal

-^{} December 2020
+Foreign investment considerations Corporate considerations

+Labor legislation Foreign trade

+Tax system Mining chapter

+ESG (Environmental, Social and Governance)

+PwC's global Network and services

-Foreign nvestment considerations
+Foreign investment considerations

+Corporate considerations

+Labor legislation

+Foreign trade

+Tax system Mining chapter

+ESG (Environmental, Social and Governance) PwC's global Network and services

 Under Peruvian legislation, foreign and local investors have the same rights over their investments, based on the principle of "national treatment".
 No authority has the power to apply differentiated treatment concerning prices, exchange aspects, tariffs, non-custom duties, business information, or any other feature with equivalent effects based on nationality, types of economic activity, or geographic location in the country.

-No specific restrictions or requirements apply to foreign investment in the vast majority of economic activities.
+No specific restrictions or requirements apply to foreign investment in most economic activities.
 Furthermore, they do not need prior authorization from the government.
 Investments that require approval are those involving weapons and/or explosives, private security and surveillance, investments in maritime or air transport, as well as those located within 50 kilometers of Peru's frontier line or in natural protected areas.

 Moreover, the acquisitions of shares belonging to local investors is freely permitted, both through the stock market and over the counter operations.
 Investors have the right to organize and carry out their business activities in any form envisaged by the law.

 The authority responsible for promoting private investment in the country is the Private Investment Promotion Agency (Proinversion).
 Among its main duties are the proposal and execution of the national policy to promote private investment in infrastructure projects and public services; investor's guidance in the stages of pre-establishment and post-establishment; the subscription of legal stability agreements and investment agreements; and foreign investment registration.
 Regional governments also promote private investment projects in their territorial jurisdictions and within the framework of their functions and competencies.

 Tax credits and incentives:

-Foreign Tax Credit

-Taxpayers may deduct the foreign income taxes paid due to the foreign-source income levied by the Peruvian Income Tax Law (PITL), provided that it doesn't exceed the amount which results from applying the average rate of the taxpayer to the income obtained abroad, or to the tax paid abroad.
+Foreign Tax Credit Taxpayers may deduct the foreign income taxes paid due to the foreign-source income levied by the Peruvian Income Tax Law (PITL), provided that it doesn't exceed the amount which results from applying the average rate of the taxpayer to the income obtained abroad, or to the tax paid abroad.

 The amount that is not used in the corresponding fiscal year cannot be set off (or compensated) in others fiscal years, nor can it be refunded.
-It should be taken into account that (i) tax credit will be granted for the entire tax paid abroad that falls upon income taxed by the PITL; (ii) taxes paid abroad -whatever their denomination- shall bear the characteristics of income taxes; and (iii) tax credit will only be granted when the payment of the foreign income tax is supported by reliable documentation.
+It should be taken into account that (i) tax credit will be granted for the entire tax paid abroad that falls upon income taxed by the PITL; (ii) taxes paid abroad-whatever their denomination-shall bear the characteristics of income taxes; and (iii) tax credit will only be granted when the payment of the foreign income tax is supported by reliable documentation.